5 Lively Miami Restaurants for Big Groups

 The Lobster Shack

-One of the most popular iterations is the lobster roll, which is offered chilled or warm.
+Either venue provides the ideal backdrop for good times, good food, and good company.
+One of the most popular menu options is the lobster roll, which is offered chilled or warm.
 You can stick to the lightly dressed classic roll, get a little adventurous with the Cajun lobster roll, or go all out with the Poseidon roll (lobster, king crab, blackened shrimp).
-Guests can also indulge in tacos, fried fish baskets and snow crab dinners—to name a couple entrees.
-Pro tip: Come hungry.

 RED South Beach

+You’re going to find some amazing cuts here.
+Think C.A.B. filet mignon, and prime selections like ribeye and tomahawk.
 You’ll also find an assortment of exquisite seafood options like whole Maine lobster and Alaskan king crab as well as pastas galore in the form of carbonara, linguini and clams, and lobster fra diavolo.
 There truly is something for everyone here, making RED a perfect spot for big groups.

 Geoffrey Anderson